tnttodda/RegressionInType/InfiniteSearch1.lagda.md

                                      (discrete-decidable-seq ds α η n)
 ```

-We quickly note two lemmas needed for our main result.
+We quickly note two corollaries needed for our main result.

 Firstly, there is an obvious relationship between the closeness value
 c (α , β) : ℕ∞ and the equality of a prefix of α and β.